 Here are the types of VPN logs:

 Usage (browsing) logs – Usage logs are something you definitely want to avoid.
 This type of log can include a huge amount of information about your online activities.
-Things like: browsing history, log on and log off times, you IP address and those of the sites you visit, metadata, and so on.
+Things like: browsing history, log-on and log-off times, your IP address and those of the sites you visit, metadata, and so on.
 If you are concerned about your online privacy you should avoid any VPN that generates usage logs.

 Connection logs – Connection logs are not as bad as usage logs.
 Connection logs typically include: dates and times of VPN use, connection data, and perhaps IP addresses.
 A VPN has good reasons for generating connection logs.
 They can use the data for things like optimizing their network of VPN servers, as well as for dealing with user problems and other issues.
 If a VPN keeps this kind of log, you should question them about how securely the logs are stored and how often they delete the log information.

 Your best bet for finding a real no logs VPN is to select one that has been audited by a third-party testing organization… like the three VPNs we're talking about in this article.

 VPN speed – the issue no one wants to talk about

 People in the space don't like to talk about it, but using a VPN always has a cost.
 That cost is measured in lost speed.
 Here are the reasons why:

 - VPNs require CPU time.
 The VPN app needs to encrypt and decrypt packets of data that pass through the internet.
 All this work takes up time and uses CPU cycles, slowing you down a bit.

 - All your data passes through one (or more) additional servers.
 Instead of taking the most direct route between your device and a website, your data has to pass through the VPN server where it gets encrypted or decrypted.
 This work takes time too.